Sundew Terrarium Care

 Buy our soil transplant kit here.

 The sundew is extraordinarily easy to transplant.
 Much easier to transplant than the Venus Flytrap.
 To do so, take off the cork lid, remove the plant, and thoroughly rinse off all gel under running water.
+Do one final rinse with distilled water to remove any residual minerals from the tap water rinse.
 Plant in mixture of 50% sphagnum peat moss and 50% silica sand-no fertilizers added, or you can use any carnivorous soil mix bought online.
 When planting, make sure you get the roots deep into the soil, using a knife to guide the roots down.
 Water and mist the plant with distilled water and use a grow light for the next month.
 After a month the plant should be able to enjoy the sun and become more red!